OPTIONAL RETIREMENT PROGRAM (ORP)

 - Contact your provider company concerning annuitizing your retirement funds.

-- Complete the ORP-ETF form.
+- Complete the ORP-RETIRE form.

 - Contact your HR Benefits Representative in your Service Center concerning the continuation of health and life benefits.